Human Resources: Workforce Resources and Diversity (1750P)

 Story Behind Performance

-Recent program accomplishments include: launching a Countywide Diversity & Inclusion Initiative to take a proactive strategic approach toward identifying and fostering shared diversity and inclusion goals; promoting succession management initiatives by launching an Executive Leadership Academy (ELA) for high performing leaders interested in promoting into department head or assistant department head positions; supporting the County LGBTQ Commission that included the development of a strategic plan; and offering an extensive array of training sessions, including employee relations and EEO sessions.
+Recent program accomplishments include: launching a Countywide Diversity & Inclusion Initiative to take a proactive strategic approach toward identifying and fostering shared diversity and inclusion goals; promoting succession management initiatives by launching and completing an Executive Leadership Academy (ELA) for high performing leaders interested in promoting into department head or assistant department head positions; supporting the County LGBTQ Commission that included the development of a strategic plan; and offering an extensive array of training sessions, including employee relations and EEO sessions.

 Priorities for the Workforce Resources and Diversity Program will focus on: